-The COAG Energy Council (the Council) has put in place annual reviews of energy retail competition as well as price trends, both of which help monitor market development and identify areas for further review and analysis.
+The the Council has put in place annual reviews of energy retail competition as well as price trends, both of which help monitor market development and identify areas for further review and analysis.

 Market reviews and advice can be found on the Australian Energy Market Commission’s (AEMC’s) website.

 Consumer choices driving market change

 At the Council’s directive, the AEMC has been working for several years on a series of reforms to make it easier for customers to engage in the energy market, as set out in the AEMC's Power of Choice review.